 Sound waves bounce off smooth surfaces similarly to how a bouncy ball does.
 Empty rooms, as well as spaces where there are many smooth and hard surfaces, can increase the effect of echoes.
 This is why echoes can be heard in caves or new unfurnished houses.

-Soft furnishing can reduce the effect of echoes, as they absorb more sound waves, so fewer waves will be reflected back.
+Soft furnishings can reduce the effect of echoes, as they absorb more sound waves, so fewer waves will be reflected back.
 Some examples are carpets, cushions and curtains.

 We can use echoes to measure the speed of sound, using the equation:

 Speed is equal to distance divided over time.